 The holidays can be the most pleasurable, yet stressful time of the year.
-As we begin the holiday season, it’s important to examine your holiday experiences a little deeper and find ways to develop more appropriate responses to the unsettling chaos that often accompanies them.
+As we begin the holiday season, it’s important to examine your holiday experiences a little deeper and find ways to develop more appropriate responses to the unsettling chaos that often accompanies them and help eliminate stress.

 To begin it’s essential to observe how you may contribute to the stress and determine if you can either rectify it or learn from it.
 Do you fully understand what triggers your stress?

 Is it the extra work you find yourself doing or perhaps the need to interact with one or more of the people you feel fortunate to see only once a year?
 Ask yourself, are your responses coming from your ego-mind or your Inner Voice of Love and Wisdom?

 Everyone has some type of fear.
 Maybe it’s rejection of some type, which is the most common.